 Derek stood amongst the towering giants.
-Gazing into the sky, he followed the hemlock’s branches which extended endlessly upwards.
+Gazing into the sky, he followed the hemlock’s branches, which extended endlessly upwards.
 He then took a moment to enjoy the quiet and peaceful setting.
-It was only now and again that the silence was interrupted by various birds chirping and the sound of rustling leaves brushing against one another.
+It was only now and again that the silence was interrupted by birds chirping and the rustling of leaves.

-After being confined indoors all winter, it was a blessing to be breathing the spring’s fresh air.
+After a winter of being confined indoors, it was a blessing to be breathing the spring’s fresh air.
 As he trekked through the forest, he took mental notes of particular landmarks.
-Even though there were hundreds of trees before him, each one was unique in its own way.
-Also the terrain rolled gently for the most part, until he encountered a steep incline.
-The compass was clasped tightly in his hand, almost as if his grip would steady his footing down the slippery slope.
+Even though there were hundreds of trees before him, identical species were still unique.
+Also, the terrain rolled gently for the most part, until he encountered a steep incline.
+A compass was clasped tightly in his hand, almost as if his grip would steady his footing down the slippery slope.
 With the aid of the compass, he continued to hike in a northwesterly direction.
-Without it he would be circling through the forest endlessly, much like a mouse trapped in a complex maze.
+Without it he would be circling endlessly through the forest, much like a mouse trapped in a complex maze.

-Still marveling over nature’s beauty, he didn’t see the object protruding slightly above the earth’s crust and took an unexpected leap forward.
+Marveling over nature’s beauty, he didn’t see the object protruding slightly above the earth’s crust and took an unexpected leap forward.
 “Yikes!”
 His outstretched hands broke his fall.
 Derek rose slowly, unhurt, but his jeans were muddied at the knees.
-His foot had kicked into something, so he carefully backtracked.
+He had felt his foot kick into something, so he carefully backtracked.
 Taking a couple steps back, he noticed something.

 Curiously, he studied the object protruding from the ground.
 But even leaning directly over it, it was impossible to tell what lay buried.
-He searched nearby for a twig, or something which he could use to dig away at the soil.
-Near a robust tree trunk, he found a rather large twig and meticulously began scraping away.
+He searched nearby for a twig to dig away at the soil.
+Beside a robust tree trunk, he found a rather large twig and meticulously began scraping away.
 Fortunately the ground remained relatively soft, having rained the night before.
 Within minutes, Derek had managed to scrape away enough mud and debris to expose a silver case.
 He then grasped the object firmly and felt the case slowly tearing away from the ground.

 “Come on, come on,” he muttered to himself.
 His fingers hurt from his tight grasp, but time was of the essence.
-The last thing he wanted was someone else striding through the forest and stumbling upon his discovery.
+The last thing he wanted was someone strolling through the forest and stumbling upon his discovery.
 After several more yanks, the case tore from the ground.
-The case was slightly larger than his outstretched hand.
+It was slightly larger than his outstretched hand.
 Studying it carefully, he was mystified by the strange symbols engraved on its top and sides.
 He remained perplexed as to their meaning, but figured they were words in an ancient language.
 As he tilted it to get a closer look, Derek heard something rattle inside.
-A small metal latch secured the case, but it remained unlocked.
-Derek gently pushed upwards and it gave way.
+Only a small metal latch secured the case.
+Derek gently pushed upwards, and it gave way.
 Whatever lay inside was wrapped in a dark wine colored cloth, tied at one end with a gold tassel.
 His curiosity peaked.
 Gently, but with eager anticipation, his fingers worked feverishly to remove the tassel’s knot.
 Finally having unraveled it, he dumped the tassel back into the case and unfolded the cloth.

-His eyes widened, never having seen anything like it before.
+His eyes bulged, never having seen anything like it before.

 It was simply magnificent.
 Holding it in his right hand, he was mesmerized by the glistening gem reflecting light in a dazzling array of colors.
 Flabbergasted, Derek admired the oval gem, while a myriad of thoughts whirled through his mind.
-He then held it up to the sunlight, marveling at its magnificent deep crimson color.
-While fingering the stone, he noted that its many edges were smooth to the touch.
+He then held it up to the sunlight, astonished by its magnificent deep crimson color.
+While fingering the stone, he noted that its edges were smooth like silk.
 His first instinct was to have it appraised.
-Just the gem’s sheer size alone, about the size of walnut, was indicative of great monetary value.
-Exactly how much, would be interesting.
+Just the gem’s sheer size, about the size of walnut, was indicative of great monetary value.
+Exactly how much would be interesting.
 It then dawned on Derek that it would be too risky to remain with the stone in the open for too long.
 Already two hikers had cut through the other side, just a short while ago.

-Carefully wrapping the gem around its original cloth, Derek then placed it back into the case.
-He then slipped off his jean jacket to conceal the case around.
-With long purposeful strides and case tucked underneath his armpit, he headed back to his car.
+Carefully wrapping the gem in its original cloth, Derek carefully placed it back into the case.
+He then slipped off his jean jacket to conceal the case.
+With long purposeful strides and the case tucked underneath his armpit, he headed back to his car.
 His long lean legs propelled him up the steep incline with relative ease.
 Derek was much stronger than his appearance, and even his buddies that were a lot bulkier, had yet to beat him in an arm-wrestle.